-- 1 teaspoon salt
+- 1 tsp salt

-- 1 teaspoon ground black pepper
+- 1 tsp ground black pepper

 - Place lid on the pan and let rest till you are ready to eat (the meatballs will keep cooking in the sauce and when you re-heat them).

-- Add the onions to the ground meat.
+- Add onions to the ground meat.